JoergStrebel/VirtualZoo/organism_design.md

 * utility / objective function: what are needs and preferences of the simulated organism

 Importantly, the organism does not know its absolute world coordinates or its absolute heading; it does not have GPS nor does it have a compass.
 If it wants to navigate, it has to rely on its senses and its memory.

+Perception:
+- the organism can process a stream of incoming stimuli
+- those stimuli are created by sensory cells located at dedicated spots on the organism.
+If a sensory cell fires, the brain then receives the message; the processing of the message depends to the type of stimulus and the learned / programmed reactions to it.

 ### Visual perception
 The organism has a limited, symmetric field of view (e.g. 90°).
 All objects in its field of view are mapped to a one-dimensional retina.
 As the organism has a pair of eyes, the visual cortex also provides the depth information of an object.
 Objects are only seen as contiguous color impressions with a depth information.